What is the Re-Employing Virginians (REV) Training Voucher?

 No, acceptance of the Training Voucher is a benefit that does not impact an individual's unemployment benefits.
 The voucher is not considered income.

 Is there a deadline for enrollment?

 Yes.
-Funding for the REV Training Voucher will not be available after December 31, 2021.
-Therefore, interested individuals should contact their local community college right away in order to meet the enrollment and registration deadline.
+Funding for the REV Training Voucher is available now for the Summer 2021 or Fall 2021 terms.
+Interested individuals should contact their local community college right away in order to meet the enrollment and registration deadline.

 Is REV Training Voucher available to students who enrolled in a community college this fall?

 Yes, an eligible student who is currently enrolled may receive a Training Voucher for new enrollment in classes that begin on or after October 29, 2020 and conclude by the end of fall semester 2021.